zysno1/Wan2.1-Enhanced/README.md

 ## Community Works
 If your work has improved **Wan2.1** and you would like more people to see it, please inform us.
+- [Phantom](https://github.com/Phantom-video/Phantom) has developed a unified video generation framework for single and multi-subject references based on **Wan2.1-14B-I2V**.
+Please refire to [their examples](https://github.com/Phantom-video/Phantom).
 - [UniAnimate-DiT](https://github.com/ali-vilab/UniAnimate-DiT), based on **Wan2.1-14B-I2V**, has trained a Human image animation model and has open-sourced the inference and training code.
 Feel free to enjoy it!
 - [CFG-Zero](https://github.com/WeichenFan/CFG-Zero-star) enhances **Wan2.1** (covering both T2V and I2V models) from the perspective of CFG.
 - [TeaCache](https://github.com/ali-vilab/TeaCache) now supports **Wan2.1** acceleration, capable of increasing speed by approximately 2x.
 Feel free to give it a try!